 Weekly rental prices have risen by 52% in the past three years

-WA is the rent-rise capitial of the country
+WA is now considered the rent-rise capital of the country

-essential workers can only afford to rent 1% of rental properties across wa
+Essential workers can only afford 1% of rental properties across WA

 Removing no grounds evictions ensures that landlords can still exercise their rights to evict tenants who don’t pay rent, damage the property or behave in an antisocial way under the existing grounds, while also ensuring tenants aren’t evicted by landlords who wish to side step tenant protections and impose an excessive rent increase or ignore legitimate repair requests.
 This reform would provide greater certainty and protection for consumers alike.